appvia/tako/docs/misc/reconcile.md

 ## Reconciling project changes

-Kev tracks updates made to a project's docker-compose files (files listed in `appmeta.yaml`).
+Tako tracks updates made to a project's docker-compose files (files listed in `appmeta.yaml`).

-Kev will specifically monitor the scenarios listed here.
+Tako will specifically monitor the scenarios listed here.
 And, then apply strategies to manage those scenarios.

 ### Scenario: source compose file alterations